 Machine learning (ML) is rapidly advancing in image recognition and object detection applications.
 The technology allows computers to automatically classify and identify objects within images with high accuracy.
 This is particularly useful in fields such as self-driving cars, medical imaging, and security systems.

 Image classification involves training an ML algorithm to recognize and classify objects within an image.
 This is done by feeding the algorithm thousands of images with labeled objects.
 As the algorithm learns, it becomes better at identifying objects within new images.
-Some popular machine learning models used for image classification include Convolutional Neural Networks (CNN), Residual Networks (ResNets), and Inception models.
+Some popular machine learning models used for image classification include Convolutional neural Networks (CNN), Residual Networks (ResNets), and Inception models.

 Object detection takes image recognition a step further by not only identifying the objects within an image but also detecting their location.
 In other words, object detection algorithms can locate and draw boxes around the objects they identify within an image.
-One popular ML model for object detection is Faster R-CNN, which uses a Region Proposal network (RPN) to generate proposals on where objects may be located.
+One popular ML model for object detection is Faster R-CNN, which uses a Region Proposal Network (RPN) to generate proposals on where objects may be located.
 YOLO, or You Only Look Once, is another ML model used for object detection with real-time performance.

 Image Classification